captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
 I don’t need no help!
-Guests don’t pay no rent -- ya hear?!
+Guests don’t pay no rent—ya hear?!
 You a guest.
 Period.

 ---

 ## OSWALDO:
-Yeah, I feel you on that, and thank you -- but also, um, I mean, I been feeling something else for a while now,
+Yeah, I feel you on that, and thank you—but also, um, I mean, I been feeling something else for a while now,

 ---